bozzum/img2ps/ReadMe.md

 ## Usage
 img2ps is a command-line tool.
-It takes a single image file (either in PNG or Jpeg format) dithers the image and stores it as a PostScript (PS) file.
+It takes a single image file (either in PNG or Jpeg format), dithers the image, and emits it as a PostScript (PS) document, either to stdout or to a file.
 In addition, it can also produce a histogram of the luminance distribution in form of a GRAP file - these files can be processed with the troff/groff tool grap and then processed with the pic preprocessor.

 The syntax is `img2ps [options] <img-file|::test>`.
 For a full list of options use `img2ps -?`